 Advanced Kids 2 Day Course

-Our Advanced Kids 2 Day Course is a fun relaxed environment for younger riders (minimum age 10 years old unless prior arrangement, recommended 13-16 years old) to safely progress their mountain biking and the core fundamentals.
+Our Advanced Kids 2 Day Course is a fun relaxed environment for younger riders (minimum age 10 years old unless prior arrangement, recommended 13-16 years old.
+These courses are based on ability) to safely progress their mountain biking and the core fundamentals.
 This course will look at core fundamental skills that will help your child understand the more in-depth techniques such as Jump & Drops.
 Children must have attended the 2 day Intermediate course before attending the Advanced, unless piror arrangement with one of our coaches.

-Generally this course will stay on the Red trails but may also ride on the Black trails where suitable for the group, it covers the following technical skills;
+Generally this course will use our Red (Advacned) & Black (Expert) trails where suitable for the group, it covers the following technical skills;

 - Find the ‘pocket' - a safe place to be